ewaldmire/ascender/docs/docsite/rst/userguide/notifications.rst

    hosts
    http method

-An example of a ``started`` notifications via webhook message as it is returned by Ascender:
+An example of a ``started`` notifications via webhook message as it is returned by climber:

 ::